Hard Cell

-Hard Cell is a British mockumentary sitcom streaming television series developed by Catherine Tate, who also plays six of the main characters.
+Hard Cell is a British mockumentary sitcom television series created, co-written and co-directed by Catherine Tate, who also plays six of the main characters.
 The series premiered on 12 April 2022 on Netflix, and consists of six episodes.
-The series was cancelled after one season.
+In June 2023, Tate confirmed that Netflix had officially cancelled the series after one season, which Tate found out about through someone else's agent.

 Plot

 The series follows UK prison governor Laura Willis (Catherine Tate) who firmly believes that creativity leads to rehabilitation and plans to put on a musical, starring inmates and directed by ex-EastEnders star Cheryl Fergison.
 During the six-week rehearsals, the inmates find their voices, build self-confidence and strengthen their friendships.